Table of Contents

 Potential for Future Changes

-• Remarriage: If either of you anticipates the possibility of remarrying after your partner's death, a mutual will could significantly restrict your ability to provide for your new spouse.
+• Remarriage: If you may remarry after your partner’s death, a mutual will can restrict how you provide for a new spouse.

-• Asset Fluctuations: Significant increases or decreases in your wealth after creating a mutual will could make the distribution plan unfair or impractical.
+• Asset fluctuations: Significant increases or decreases in wealth may make the original plan feel unbalanced or impractical.

 Need for Flexibility